Skip to main content

 Intermediate

 The journey from feeling energetic to feeling depleted is often a gradual one, marked by subtle shifts in your body’s internal chemistry.
-Both relentless, high-intensity training and a profoundly inactive lifestyle create distinct forms of that dismantle this delicate hormonal architecture.
+Both relentless, high-intensity training and a profoundly inactive lifestyle create distinct forms of chronic stress that dismantle this delicate hormonal architecture.

 While one involves an excess of physical demand and the other a deficiency, both can lead to a state of systemic fatigue by dysregulating the HPA and HPG axes.
 The resulting hormonal imbalances manifest in a collection of symptoms that can significantly degrade your quality of life, performance, and overall health.